dandv/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### connectionDefaults.content.text `String`

-The text displayed for the connection.
+The static text displayed on the connection.

 ### connectionDefaults.editable `Boolean|Object` *(default: true)*

-Defines the shape editable options.
+Defines the editing behavior of the connections.

 ### connectionDefaults.editable.tools `Array`